SkyJinXX/WatchBuddy/README.md

 # 🤖 WatchBuddy - YouTube Watching Assistant

-**Transform passive watching into active learning!** WatchBuddy is a Chrome extension that adds an intelligent AI companion to your YouTube viewing experience.
-Ask questions about video content using your voice and get instant, context-aware answers.
+**Your intelligent YouTube watching companion!** WatchBuddy is a Chrome extension that adds an AI assistant to your viewing experience.
+Ask questions about anything you're watching - it knows the full content and your current position, ready to help instantly.

 ![Version](https://img.shields.io/badge/version-0.5.4-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Chrome%20Extension-green.svg)